-Many people are confused about why they need a subwoofer when they already have speakers.
-The majority of speakers in a home theater system can’t reproduce all sound frequencies that they hear.
+Many people aren’t sure why they need a subwoofer when they already have speakers.
+Most speakers in a home theater setup can’t play back every sound frequency they hear.

-Without a subwoofer, you won’t get the best sound experience as certain sounds such as the lower frequencies don’t exist.
+Without a subwoofer, you won’t get the best sound experience because some sounds, like lower levels, don’t exist.

-A subwoofer can enhance your movie experience by combining the low-frequency sound with the surround sound to create a 3D sound effect.
+A subwoofer can make your movie experience better by mixing low-frequency sound with the surround sound to make a 3D sound effect.

 Music Sounds better

-A subwoofer will give your music the bass it needs to make you enjoy your music more.
+A subwoofer will add the bass to your music that you need to enjoy it more.
 You can hear the lyrics and the underlying vocals with the low-frequency feature.